Lurkars/gloomhavensecretariat/resources/app-comparison.md

 [^1.3]: Not all scenarios available yet, but WIP, some Attackmodifier Rules missing

-[^2.1]: some room and special rules data not complete, but fully playable
+[^2.1]: Some special rules data not complete, but fully playable

 [^2.2]: Some special rules and setups missing, but fully playable